reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 When a Server Action is defined with the `"use server"` directive, your framework will automatically create a reference to the server function, and pass that reference to the Client Component.
 When that function is called on the client, React will send a request to the server to execute the function, and return the result.

 Server Actions can be created in Server Components and passed as props to Client Components, or they can be imported and used in Client Components.

+For more, see the docs for [React Server Actions](/reference/full-stack/server-actions).

 <DeepDive>